 Chronic diarrhea.
-Another definition, greater than three weeks.
+Another definition, greater than four weeks.

 Steatorrhea, this then means, steato means lipid.

 For example you've heard of steatohepatitis or steatosis in the liver

 So, steato, the prefix means lipid.
 In this case, steatorrhea is defined as 70 g per day of fat.

 That's a lot of fat that you're losing.
 Why?
 Because of malabsorption.

 Why?
 Well, maybe gastronoma, maybe celiac disease in which there is going to be destruction of the microvilli.

 And when such an event takes place, there'll be malabsorption.